Docusign, Inc. research snapshot

 investment Certainty

 Medium.
-Docusign is a profitable subscription business with net cash and a recognized trust position, but the investment case depends on converting IAM adoption into durable ARR growth while keeping the valuation near a reasonable software multiple.
+Docusign is a profitable subscription business with net cash and a recognized trust position, and the technical trend has improved, but the investment case still depends on converting IAM adoption into durable ARR growth while the stock trades at a higher post-rally multiple.

 Quick verdict table